Previous Post: Day 3 – From Canoe Pass To below Portage Dam

-After we had retired to the tent the night before we were treated to what sounded like a rain shower – it was just the sound of bugs hitting the outside of our tent wall and ceiling.
-We were expecting more blackfly and mosquito action when we crawled out the next morning – but all was good.
-In fact, for most of our 11 days on the river, bugs were not a problem.
+After we had retired to the tent the night before, we were treated to what sounded like a rain shower – it was just the sound of bugs hitting the outside of our tent wall and ceiling.
+We expected more blackfly and mosquito action when we crawled out the next morning – but all was good.
+In fact, bugs were not a problem for most of our 11 days on the river.

 We usually bring along two 10′ x 14′ MEC silnylon tarps – one to put over the tent fly for the ultimate peace of mind and the other over our dining and sitting area.
-On this trip we left one tarp behind and brought our Eureka No Bug Zone shelter, We bought it two years ago just for June canoe tripping in Missinaibi country near Chapleau.
+We left one tarp behind on this trip and brought our Eureka No Bug Zone shelter.
+We bought it two years ago just for June canoe tripping in Missinaibi country near Chapleau.
 However, on this trip, it only got put up twice and never for its intended purpose.
-At the start of Day 2, we had used it for breakfast during a brief rain shower.
+At the start of Day 2, we used it for breakfast during a brief rain shower.
 [See Eureka’s Canadian or U.S. websites.]

-The Five Mile Rapids on the Upper French River:
+The Five Mile Rapids on the Upper French:

-By ten o’clock we were coming up to the Five Mile Rapids section of the river.
-It is an eight-kilometer stretch of the river running along the south side of Eighteen Mile Island that has a few rapids, some of which require scouting and a bit of caution and perhaps a portage around.
+We were coming up to the Five Mile Rapids section of the river by ten o’clock.
+It is an eight-kilometer stretch of the river running along the south side of Eighteen Mile Island that has a few rapids, some of which require scouting, a bit of caution, and perhaps a portage around.

 - Big Pine Rapids – 20-minute portage

-- Big Parisien Rapids – a 20-minute portage
+- Big Parisien Rapids – a 20-minute lift-over/line

 - Little Parisien Rapids – paddled down –

 After zipping down Little Pine Rapids, the first of the rapids in the Five Mile Rapids section, we came to Big Pine Rapids.
-Later in the season, we would have run it but, given the unusually high early season water levels, we figured we would carry around it.
+Later in the season, we may have run it, but given the unusually high early season water levels, we figured a carry was a better option.

-The easy 100-meter trail on river right makes use of the rock outcrop running alongside the river.
-Twenty minutes later we pushed off at the bottom of the rapids, having stopped to take a few photos of this very scenic spot on the French.
+The easy 100-meter trail on river right uses the rock outcrop running alongside the rapids.
+Twenty minutes later, we pushed off at the bottom of the rapids, having stopped to take a few photos of this very scenic spot on the French.
 And who knows – maybe that lone tall pine in the image below is the one which prompted the name of the rapids?

-Here are a few seconds of video which capture a bit of sitting there and taking in the energy of the spotb –
+Here are a few seconds of video which capture a bit of sitting there and taking in the energy of the spot –

 Big Parisien Rapids:

-If “Big’ implies more turbulence and a bigger drop than “Little” then having the rapid’s name correct does matter!
+If “Big’ implies more turbulence and a more significant drop than “Little,” then having the rapid’s correct name does matter!
 Unfortunately, there is some confusion here.
 Our Garmin topo map, for example, labels the rapids we now came to as Little Parisien Rapids!

 So too does the archived Federal Government’s Natural Resources Canada topo sheet from 1994 [Noelville 041 I 01] –

-On the other hand, the Friends of French River map has it correct – it calls it Big Parisien.
+On the other hand, the Friends of French River map has it labelled correctly – it calls it Big Parisien.
 So too does the more recent one at the Natural Resources Canada Toporama site.
 It has Big Parisien upriver from Little Parisien.

-Without a doubt, Big Parisien is upriver of Little Parisien!
+Without a doubt, Big Parisien comes before Little Parisien!

 We stopped soon after at a shady spot on an island just above Crooked Rapids.
-It was time for lunch, this one an uncharacteristically long one from 12:15 to 2:00!
-Mostly we wanted to sit out the heat of the day instead of being on the water in full sun.
+It was time for lunch.
+This one was an uncharacteristically long one, from 12:15 to 2:00!
+Mostly we wanted to sit out the heat of the day instead of being out on the water in full sun.
 It was that hot!

 Then it was on to the last of the rapids in the Five Mile Rapids section of the French River’s Main Channel.
-I will admit I have only a rough idea of what is going on in the GPS track from Max’s eTrex 20 shown below –
+The GPS track from Max’s eTrex 20 shows our roundabout route:

-We paddled over to check out the vertical rock face on the off chance that four hundred years of paddlers had somehow missed the rock paintings there!
-Then we turned back to deal with Crooked Rapids, avoiding the main channel and opting for the narrow channel on the left side of the small island.
-I think we did a partial carry and a line job here though the details escape me!
-The lesson here – we need to make more use of our cameras’ video mode and shoot a little movie of the situation, even if just for future reference!
+First, we paddled over to check out the vertical rock face on the off chance that four hundred years of paddlers had somehow missed the rock paintings there!
+Then we turned back to deal with Crooked Rapids, avoiding the main channel and opting for the narrow side channel on the left side of the small island.
+A partial carry and a line job here, and we were done with The Five Mile Rapid stretch of the French!
+In retrospect, floating down the main channel would have made more sense!

 From all the images which follow it is fair to say we enjoyed the half-day we spent there.
 Admittedly, the initial impression was not positive.
 Below is what we paddled towards.
-As we approached, we wondered where we’d find a flat spot for our four-person tent.
+We wondered where we’d find a flat spot for our four-person tent as we approached.

-We paddled around the left-side of the island to find something much more to our liking – a gently sloping rock face that went up to a flat spot sheltered from the north wind by more vertical rock and capped with a great hilltop patio.
-While we prefer our sites more sheltered and with more tree cover, this fair-weather site would do thanks to the weather we were having.
+We paddled around the left side of the island to find something much more to our liking – a gently sloping rock face that went up to a flat spot sheltered from the north wind by more vertical rock and capped with a great hilltop patio.
+While we prefer our sites more sheltered and with more tree cover, this fair-weather site would do thanks to our weather.

-Dusk on our hilltop patio – and you can see our Helinox Chairs and our whisky glasses – repurposed 35mm film canisters which conveniently hold a bit over an ounce.
-We’re not big drinkers but every once in a while – and sometimes as a reward after an especially rough day – we’ll have an ounce or two as we watch the sun go down and point our cameras in different directions.
+Dusk on our hilltop patio – and you can see our Helinox Chairs and our whisky glasses – repurposed 35mm film canisters that conveniently hold over an ounce.
+We’re not big drinkers, but every once in a while – and sometimes as a reward after an especially rough day – we’ll have an ounce or two as we watch the sun go down and point our cameras in different directions.